saitejads/ShortestNNcode/README.md

 # ShortestNNcode
-This is the shortest code to Neural Networks using High level tensorflow API, keras.
+This is the shortest code of Neural Networks using High level tensorflow API, keras.
 This is for beginners.